rust-lang/rust-forge/src/release/backporting.md

 > to ship critical bug-fixes or security patches on channels (like Stable or Beta)
 > that no longer receive every upstream change.

-There's a steady trickle of patches (mostly fixes of severe enough bugs) that need to be ported to the beta and stable branch after they're merged into the master branch.
+There's a steady trickle of patches (mostly fixes of severe enough bugs) that need to be ported to the beta and stable branch after they're merged into the main branch.
 Only a few people are even aware of the process, but this is actually something anybody can do.

 ## Beta backporting in `rust-lang/rust`